 The best blue spirulina is organic, free from any dyes, and harvested from a clean environment without heavy metal contaminants.

-Blue spirulina is a rich source of vitamin B-12, which can be difficult to obtain through food alone.
+Blue spirulina is a rich source of protein, vitamins, and minerals.
 It is also rich in antioxidants and a number of other nutrients, including iron and calcium.
-However, consuming too much of it can lead to symptoms like dizziness and an increased heart rate.
+However, it may not be safe during pregnancy or for those who have allergies.
 Because of this, it’s important to speak with your doctor before incorporating blue spirulina into your daily routine.
 As always, it’s best to avoid taking any supplements without first consulting a doctor or pharmacist.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!

 - Anaphylaxis to Spirulina confirmed by skin prick test with ingredients of Spirulina tablets (2014, researchgate.net)